Skip to Content

 It is usually served with either buttered couscous or some simply cooked herby bulgur wheat.

-If you are in bread making mood you could also serve it with m’smen a wonderful and little known Moroccan flatbread.
+If you are in a bread-making mood, you could also serve it with Moroccan Msemen flatbread, a wonderful and little-known Moroccan flatbread.

 However, this recipe also rocks as a side dish.
-It is perfect with grilled or roasted meats particularly if it has a Persian for North African slant.
+It is perfect with grilled or roasted meats, particularly if it has a Persian or North African slant.

 It is a wonderful compliment to dishes like harissa lamb chops, harissa pork chops or zaatar chicken legs.